juniorbird/wadearmstrong.com/content/things/console-log_vs_breakpoint.md

 Here’s a trivial example: my childhood memories.
 Look how many paths there are to get from my happy memories of playing to my traumatic memory of crashing my bike.
 But you have to activate a specific path to get to my memories of my GI Joe Lt.
 Falcon action figure.

 What that means for all of us is that, when we get far enough down our semantic network, only one frame is available to us; others are just too weakly-connected to flip over to, at least not without significant mental effort.
 This happened to me in a job interview once — I was working on GDPR compliance at my old job, so was thinking about privacy of PII.
 My interviewer asked me how to keep a variable’s value private in Javascript in the browser.
 The correct answer was "using a closure," but, focused on the GDPR frame, I said something like "once you send it to the browser, man, everyone can see it!
 It’s the wild west out there!
-There’s no privacy."[^4] The concept of "private" was framed in my mind as "information," not "variable private to a given function or method," so I missed it.
+There’s no privacy."^[And yet, they hired me] The concept of "private" was framed in my mind as "information," not "variable private to a given function or method," so I missed it.

 This is all a long way of saying that the frame you use to filter information from the world around you absolutely neurologically limits your ability to think about that information in a different way.
 But, when we’re stuck on a programming (or, really, any life) challenge, thinking about the problem in a different way is essential to moving forward.